Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 - Pick **"Keptn: sockshop staging"** for the Default Managment zone
 - Click **"Done"**
 - Validate you see data in each tile

+Now we can start running the pipelines in Jenkins that we see failed in the Keptn Bridge...

 <hr>